 Buy, Refurbish, Refinance, Rent (BRRR) property strategy is a common and often very lucrative strategy that professional property investors use.
 That’s not to say that beginner property investors couldn’t benefit from this strategy too.
 In fact, BRRR can be a great way to make money from property with a smaller initial pot of cash.

 Read on to learn more about how BRRR strategy works and the pros and cons of this property investment strategy.

 What is BRRR strategy?

 Buy, Refurbish, Refinance, Rent (BRRR) is a very powerful property investment strategy that allows you to grow your property portfolio quickly.
 This strategy often requires a smaller amount of initial capital compared to most other property strategies.
 Now let’s explain the BRRR Strategy further in four simple steps:

 - Buy: The first step of the BRRR strategy is purchasing a property.
-The idea is to buy a lower value or below-market-value property (such as off-market property) where value can be added with a refurb, extension or other additional work.
+The idea is to buy a lower-value or below-market-value property (such as off-market property) where value can be added with a refurb, extension or other additional work.
 To make money with BRRR strategy, it’s essential to do your due diligence and make sure the numbers stack up.
 In other words, you would ideally want the price of the property and refurb costs to be less than the new expected value after the refurb.

 - Refurbish: The refurbishment stage is where you add value to the property.
 The level of the refurbishment usually depends on the condition of the property.
 This could be a light refurb to modernise and decorate the property.
 Alternatively, some properties might require a complete reconfiguration with potential extensions.
 Typically, the aim of the refurb is to only carry out any key works that will directly add either the rental value or the value of the property.